pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ```
 We use [ngFor](https://angular.io/docs/ts/latest/api/common/index/NgFor-directive.html) to loop through the <code>wallpapers</code> array of the <code>wallpaperListing</code> to display the attributes of each item.

+We also the [click](http://learnangular2.com/events/) event handler  to invoke the <code>open</code> function with the current wallpaper's URL as an argument.

 Add the tempalte's url to the decorator of the <code>WallpaperListingComponent</code>: